droonga/droonga.org/reference/commands/search/index.md

 : An integer, meaning maximum number of sample records included into each grouped result.
 Possible values are `0` or larger. `-1` is not acceptable.

   This parameter is optional, the default value is `0`.

   For example, this condition will return results grouped by their `job` column with one sample record per a grouped result:

       {
         "key"            : "job",
         "maxNSubRecords" : 1
       }

   Grouped results will have all columns of [the result of the basic conditions for grouping](#query-groupBy-string), and following extra columns:

+  *Note: On the version {{ site.droonga_version }}, too many records can be returned larger than the specified `maxNSubRecords`, if the dataset has multiple partitions.
+This is a known problem and to be fixed in a future version.

 `_subrecs`
 : An array of sample records which have the value in its grouped column.